OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-scheduled-payment-consents.md

 If the PSU rejects the consent or the international-scheduled-payment-consent has failed some other ASPSP validation, the StatusCode will be set to "RJCT".

-Once an international-scheduled-payment has been successfully created using the international-scheduled-payment-consent, the StatusCode of the international-scheduled-payment-consent will be set to "AUTH".
+Once an international-scheduled-payment has been successfully created using the international-scheduled-payment-consent, the StatusCode of the international-scheduled-payment-consent will be set to "COND".

 The available Status codes for the international-scheduled-payment-consent resource are: